 Sometime I wish I had physical wounds I could look at and tell myself “Yea, you have PTSD all right, just look at the scars.”

-When I was first diagnosed with PTSD I was pretty critical about the diagnosis.
+When I was first diagnosed with PTSD, I was pretty critical about the diagnosis.
 I thought the diagnosis was just a convenient way for my treatment team to wash their hands of me.
-It seemed in my mind; by labeling me with PTSD they could resolve themselves from the responsibility of actually helping me through my problems.
+It seemed in my mind; by labeling me with PTSD, they could resolve themselves from the responsibility of actually helping me through my problems.
 I did not believe I had PTSD, I had not engaged in combat, I had not been “blown up” or received any type of physical injuries.
 I was a chaplain, a non-combatant; I did not even carry a weapon of any kind.
 There was no way I could have PTSD.
 What right do I have to claim such a diagnosis when so many others have a legitimate reason for having PTSD?
 For years I struggled with the question “Do I actually have PTSD or am I just making all this up?”
-To be honest there are still times I wonder if I really have PTSD.
+To be honest, there are still times I wonder if I really have PTSD.
 I often feel guilty about being labeled with PTSD when there are others that truly suffer from PTSD.
-Sometime, I wish I had physical wounds I could look at and tell myself “yea, you have PTSD all right, just look at the scars.”
+Sometimes, I wish I had physical wounds I could look at and tell myself “yea, you have PTSD all right, just look at the scars.”
 What I really wish for is some traumatic story of a horrific event that I survived, so I can look back and say, “This is the event that triggered my PTSD.”
-But my PTSD did not come from one event alone, it came over a number of events.
-For me, it is like I have to string together all theses “little” events to somehow form a reasonable justification for having PTSD.
+But my PTSD did not come from one event alone, it came over many events.
+For me, it is like I have to string together all these “little” events to somehow form a reasonable justification for having PTSD.
 I think some of the feelings come from Hollywood and the string of Iraq war movies that are coming out.
-There are a number of movies that tackle the issue of PTSD.
+Some films tackle the issue of PTSD.
 Pretty much all the movies are based on the Service Member going through a horrific battle or ambush where they survived while others died.
 The other scenario that seems to get a lot of attention in movies is a Humvee being blown-up by an Improvised Explosive Device (IED).
 All this leads to a sense of guilt for me.
 I often feel as though I’m playing a game and one day the truth will come out that I never had PTSD.
-Then I will be exposed as a fraud, a dirt bag, and a lazy bum just trying to get one over on the government.
+Then I will be exposed as a fraud, a dirtbag, and a lazy bum just trying to get one over on the government.